A guide to applying for compensation under the Victims of Overseas Terrorism Compensation Scheme.

 When we get your claim we will tell you what information we need from you and we will verify this as required.
 You will be expected to provide evidence supporting your claim for loss of earnings.
 This might be pay slips or a P60 for the period immediately before you were injured, or a formal offer of a job which you were unable to take up because you were injured.
 If you were self-employed, we may ask for a copy of your tax returns or for correspondence from HM Revenue & Customs to show that you were in regular paid work.
 There is further information about loss of earnings payments below.

 Paragraphs 84 and 85 of the Scheme outline your obligations in terms of the application process and the provision of information and co-operation required during the progress of your claim.
-If you need help with your application or information about our processes, our Customer Service Centre will provide assistance.
+If you need help with your application or information about our processes, our Customer Support Team will provide assistance.

 How we will deal with your claim